 Meeting in Person

-All of the information on safety in online dating suggest you do the following:
+All of the information on safety in online dating suggests you do the following:

 - Schedule a video chat before an actual meeting.
 You’ll see what the person looks like, get a feel for their demeanor, hear their voice, and so on.
 Just one more check before you put yourself out there.

 - Meet in a public place and make arrangements for your own transportation.
-Remember, you can schedule a Uber or other ride service to pick you up at a specific time and place.
+Remember, you can schedule Uber or another ride service to pick you up at a specific time and place.